South Atlantic Conference women's basketball tournament

 The South Atlantic Conference women's basketball tournament is the annual conference women's basketball championship tournament for the South Atlantic Conference.
 The tournament has been held annually since 1991.
 It is a single-elimination tournament and seeding is based on regular season records.

-The tournament champion receives the conference's automatic bid to the NCAA Women's Division II Basketball Championship.
+The tournament champion receives the South Atlantic's automatic bid to the NCAA Women's Division II Basketball Championship.